cms-dev/cms/docs/Task types.rst

 White-diff comparator
 =====================

-White-diff is the only built-in comparator, and is used in most task types.
+White-diff is the only built-in comparator.
 It can be used when each testcase has a unique correct output file, up to whitespaces.
+White-diff will report an outcome of 1.0 if the correct output and the contestant's output match up to whitespaces, or 0.0 if they don't.

-More precisely, white-diff will return that a pair of files are equal if all of these conditions are satisfied:
+More precisely, white-diff will return that a pair of files match if all of these conditions are satisfied:

 - they have the same number of lines (apart from trailing lines composed only of whitespaces, which are ignored);
 - for each corresponding line in the two files, the list of non-empty, whitespace-separated tokens is the same (in particular, tokens appear in the same order).